kaitorisenkou/AddGeneForPK/README.md

+A class libraly for Rimworld mod
-add genes for PawnKindDef using DefModExtension
+Add genes for PawnKindDef using DefModExtension